-Catherine Loftin, age 41, is our Acting Chief Financial Officer, a position to which she was appointed in July 2019.
-Ms. Loftin served as our Chief Financial Officer from January 2018 to May 2019, and has continued to serve as our employee since May 2019.
+Catherine Loftin, age 44, is our Chief Financial Officer, a position to which she was appointed in April 2021.
+Ms. Loftin previously served as Acting Chief Financial Officer from July 2019 to April 2021 and as Chief Financial Officer from January 2018 to May 2019 and continued to serve as our employee since May 2019.
 Ms. Loftin previously served as our Controller from November 2017 until her appointment as Chief Financial Officer.
-Prior to joining the Company, Ms. Loftin was the Corporate Controller for Lucas Group from November 2017 to June 2018.
-Prior to Lucas Group, Ms. Loftin was a Division Controller for Pulte Group from July 2014 through November 2017.
-Prior to Pulte Group, Ms. Loftin was the Director of Financial Reporting for DS Services Holdings, Inc. from November 2013 to April 2014.
+Prior to joining the Company, Ms. Loftin was the Corporate Controller for Lucas Group from November 2017 to June 2018, Division Controller for Pulte Group from July 2014 through November 2017 and Director of Financial Reporting for DS Services Holdings, Inc. from November 2013 to April 2014.
 Ms. Loftin spent a majority of her career with Simmons Bedding Company as Manager of Financial Reporting from 2006 to 2013.
-Ms. Loftin started her accounting career with PricewaterhouseCoopers, after an internship with PricewaterhouseCoopers.
-Ms. Loftin received her Bachelors of Business of Administration from the Terry College of Business School at the University of Georgia, and her Masters of Accounting from Kennesaw State University's Cole's College of Business.
+Ms. Loftin started her accounting career with PricewaterhouseCoopers with an internship in 1999 and an associate in 2001.
+Ms. Loftin received her Bachelors of Business of Administration from the Terry College of Business School at the University of Georgia in 2000, and her Masters of Accounting from Kennesaw State University's Cole's College of Business in 2001.

-William Myrick, age 58, is our Executive Vice President of Sales, a position to which he was appointed in March 2018.
+William Myrick, age 61, is our Executive Vice President, a position to which he was appointed on April 20, 2021.
+Mr. Myrick previously served as Executive Vice President of Sales since March 2018.
 Mr. Myrick was one of our independent managers from March 2012 to March 2018.
 He has been involved in lumber and building materials for over 35 years.
 From July 2012 through December 2017, Mr. Myrick was the CEO of American Builders Supply, a building material supplier to homebuilders, where he was responsible for all aspects of the management of that business.
 From January 2007 to July 2011, he held various executive officer positions with ProBuild Holdings, including, most recently, CEO, and was responsible for all aspects of the management of ProBuild's business.
 From 1982 to January 2007, Mr. Myrick was with 84 Lumber Company, where he held positions including, most recently, Chief Operating Officer.
 Mr. Myrick served as a director of ProBuild from July 2010 to July 2011, and currently serves as a director of American Builders Supply, a position he has held since July 2012.
 He is a graduate of the Advanced Management Program from Harvard Business School.

-Kenneth R. Summers, age 74, has been one of our independent managers since March 2012.
+Kenneth R. Summers, age 76, is one of our independent managers, a position to which he was elected in March 2012.
 Mr. Summers retired from United Bank, Inc. of Morgantown, West Virginia in December 2019.
 Prior to retirement, he had been an Executive Vice President for United Bank since 2001.
 In that role he was responsible for the expansion and recognition of the bank's franchise in north central West Virginia.
 Mr. Summers has over 30 years of experience as a community bank executive.
 He graduated from the University of Charleston with a B.S. in Accounting and Management.

-Eric A. Rauscher, age 54, has been one of our independent managers since March 2015.
-Mr. Rauscher has been the owner of Rauscher Financial, an insurance and financial services company, since November 2001.
+Eric A. Rauscher, age 57, is one of our independent managers, a position to which he was elected in March 2015.
 Mr. Rauscher is a licensed insurance sales person and has worked in that industry since 1999.
-Prior to that, he spent over 10 years as an Executive Field Sales Engineer with Square D Company.
+Prior to that, he spent over ten years as a field sales engineer.
 He graduated from Case Western Reserve University with a B.S. in Electrical Engineering and Applied Physics, with a minor in Economics.